 To ensure that your survey complies with your ethics requirements

-If it is a requirement of your survey that responses are anonymous or confidential and/or that participants can withdraw their responses at any time, running a pilot will allow you to confirm that your survey has been set up with the appropriate safeguards.
+If responses must be anonymous or confidential, and/or if participants must be able to withdraw their responses at any time, running a pilot will allow you to confirm that your survey has been set up with the appropriate safeguards.
 You can, for example, check that you have put effective processes in place at your end to ensure that a request to withdraw a response can be honoured.

 To discover and address any practical problems